 The functions of the RC include the following:

 The RC sets the remuneration guidelines of the Group for each annual period, including the structuring of long-term incentive plans, annual salary increases and variable and other bonuses for distribution to employees.
 It administers the SPH Performance Share Plan 2016 which was approved by shareholders at the Annual General Meeting on 1 December 2016 (“Share Plan”).
 The RC also reviews the remuneration framework (covering all aspects of remuneration including but not limited to Directors’ fees, salaries, allowances, bonuses, share-based incentives and awards, and benefits in kind) and specific remuneration packages of Directors including that of the CEO, and key Management and submits its recommendations to the Board for endorsement.
 The RC reviews any overly-generous obligation on the part of the Company in the event of termination, to ensure that such contracts contain fair and reasonable termination clauses.
 The RC also aims to be fair and avoid rewarding poor performance.

 The RC may seek expert advice inside and/or outside of the Company on remuneration of Directors and staff.
 It ensures that in the event of such advice being sought, existing relationships, if any, between the Company and its appointed remuneration consultants will not affect the independence and objectivity of the remuneration consultants.
-Mercer (Singapore) Pte Ltd, the consultant engaged to advise on staff remuneration matters in FY2017, does not have such relationship with the Company.
+WillisTowersWatson Consulting (Singapore) Pte Ltd and Mercer (Singapore) Pte Ltd, the consultants engaged to advise on staff remuneration matters in FY2018, do not have such relationship with the Company.

 The Company takes into account its long term interests and risk policies and has structured remuneration packages on measured performance indicators, taking into account financial and non-financial factors.
 The details are set out under Principle 9.